Farmer's lung: Treatment

 Depending on the severity of the symptoms, FLD can last from one to two weeks, or it can last for the rest of one's life.
 Acute FLD has the ability to be treated because hypersensitivity to the antigens has not yet developed.
 The main treatment options are: rest and reducing the exposure to the antigens through masks and increased airflow in confined spaces where the antigens are present.
 Any exposure to the antigens once hypersensitivity has occurred can set off another chronic reaction.
 For chronic FLD, there are no true treatments because the patient has developed hypersensitivity meaning that their condition will last the rest of their life.

 Epidemiology

 The growth of mold spores occurs when hay is not dried properly.
 The growth of these mold spores accumulates over time and will infect the host upon release from the source.
 When in the air, the farmer may inhale the particles and induce an allergic reaction.
 The hay at risk for increased volumes of spores is found at the bottom of the pile.
-The presence of Farmer's Lung Disease peaks during late winter and early spring and is mostly seen after the harvest season when symptoms have set in.
+The incidence of Farmer's Lung Disease peaks during late winter and early spring, and is mostly seen after the harvest season when symptoms have set in.
 This disease is most prevalent in damp climates.